Massachusetts Diminished Value Claims

 02

-Diminished value may be recoverable when another driver is at fault.
-Recovery depends on the version of the Massachusetts auto insurance policy in effect at the time of the accident.
-In certain situations, recovery may require pursuing the at fault driver directly rather than relying on insurance coverage alone.
+Diminished value may be recoverable when another driver is at fault, but recovery depends on which version of the Massachusetts auto insurance policy was in effect at the time of the accident.
+In some situations, recovery may require pursuing the at-fault driver directly rather than relying on insurance coverage alone.

 03